-Remember, though, that these are averages, and how you choose to create your wedding budget breakdown is completely your call (along with whomever else is paying for the wedding).
+Remember, though, that what we've outlined is the average wedding cost breakdown and wedding budget percentages — how you choose to create your own wedding budget breakdown is completely your call (along with whomever else is paying for the wedding).
 You may choose to spend more or less in certain areas depending on your preferences and personality, and that’s totally okay.
 Also note that your wedding cost breakdown and wedding budget percentages may differ depending on where you’re getting married, the size of your guest list, and other factors.
 An online wedding budget tool can be helpful in doing the tricky math for you.

-Venue, Catering, Cake, and Rentals: 50 percent of total wedding budget
+Venue, Catering, Cake, and Rentals: 50% of total wedding budget

 You’ll notice that the biggest chunk of your wedding budget breakdown will be taken up by your venue and your catering costs.
 First, you’ll need to make sure that you find a venue that can comfortably fit all of your guests, and has location options for different weather scenarios.
 You’ll also want to find a venue that fits your style—whether it’s a rustic barn, a hotel ballroom (bonus points if it offers room blocks for weddings!), or a modern, industrial space.